swagger-api/swagger-editor/docs/customization/plug-points/editor-monaco-language-apidom.md

 ## Extending web worker capabilities

-`editor-monaco` plugin is using monaco editor, which is using web workers to provide editor capabilities. `editor-monaco` comes with a web worker called `apidom.worker`.
+`editor-monaco-language-apidom` comes with implementation of `apidom` language.
-This worker contains all the language service utilizing ApiDOM capabilities.
+The plugin comes with `apidom.worker` utilizing ApiDOM capabilities.
 `apidom.worker` can be extended in two ways: dynamic and static.

 ### Dynamic extension